Establishing Proficiency in a Core Course

 All students must take this capstone Core course.
 It is not possible to establish proficiency in this course.

 Langone Core (MCOM-GB.2105 Business Communication, MGMT-GB.2159 Collaboration, Conflict and Negotiation)

-Langone Part-time MBA students must take these three courses.
+Langone Part-time MBA students must take these two courses.
 It is not possible to establish proficiency in these courses.